-According to the latest Government figures, documented in a report released by the Department for Transport (DfT), 1,732 people were killed in a road accident of some sort in 2015.
-This figure is 2.4 per cent lower than 2014.
-However, the DfT attributes this slight fall to natural variation – noting that the number of fatalities has remained much the same since 2011.
-Furthermore, over 22,000 road users were seriously injured and 162,349 were slightly injured.
+According to Government figures released by the Department for Transport (DfT), 1,752 people were killed in road accidents in 2019.
+This figure is 2 per cent lower than 2018.
+However, the DfT attributes this slight fall to natural variation – noting that the number of fatalities has remained much the same since 2010.

 The Department for Transport writes that there "is no single underlying factor that drives road casualties," but one of the most likely causes is that the responsible driver makes a mistake or displays thoughtless behaviour behind the wheel.
 This could mean that many of these accidents were caused by people simply failing to look properly.